Apply for a Driver’s License in Texas

 Your license expires 6 years after the issue date on your birthday.

 * If you do not pass the knowledge and driving test on your first try, the driver license office will hold your application for 90 days, and you’ll have 3 chances to pass the tests.
-After 90 days or 3 attempts, you’ll need to begin the application process over and pay a new fee.
+If you do not pass the tests, you’ll need to begin the application process over and pay a new fee.

 Driver Education Requirements

-If you are applying for a first-time license in TX and you’re under 24 years old, you’re required to take a driver education course.
+If you are applying for a first-time license in TX and you’re between 18 and 24 years old, you’re required to take an adult driver education course.

 You have 2 options for driver education training:

-- 6-hour course developed for adults, which is offered online or in the classroom.
+- A course developed for adults, which is offered online or in the classroom.
+The entire course is 6 hours.

 - Driver education course offered by a driver training school.
 (This course has more classroom and behind-the wheel training and is traditionally offered to younger drivers.)